citycoins/governance/ccips/ccip-000/ccip-000-citycoins-improvement-proposal-process.md

 **Specification**

 This section shall provide the detailed technical specification.
-It may include code snippits, diagrams, performance evaluations, and other supplemental data to justify particular design decisions.
+It may include code snippets, diagrams, performance evaluations, and other supplemental data to justify particular design decisions.
 However, a copy of all external supplemental data (such as links to research papers) must be included with the CCIP, and must be made available under an approved copyright license.

 **Backwards Compatibility**

-This section shall address any backwards-incompatiblity concerns that may arise with the implementation of this CCIP, as well as describe (or reference) technical mitigations for breaking changes.
+This section shall address any backwards-incompatibility concerns that may arise with the implementation of this CCIP, as well as describe (or reference) technical mitigation for breaking changes.
 This section may be left blank for non-technical CCIPs.

 **Activation**

-This section shall describe the timeline, falsifiable criteria, and process for activating the CCIP once it is ratified.
+This section shall describe the time line, falsifiable criteria, and process for activating the CCIP once it is ratified.
 This applies to both technical and non-technical CCIPs.
 This section is used to unambiguously determine whether or not the CCIP has been accepted by the CityCoins users once it has been submitted for ratification (see below).

 **Reference Implementations**

 This section shall include one or more references to one or more production-quality implementations of the CCIP, if applicable.
-This section is only informative — the CCIP ratification process is independent of any engineering processes (or other processes) that would be followed to produce implementations.
+This section is only informative, the CCIP ratification process is independent of any engineering processes (or other processes) that would be followed to produce implementations.
 If a particular implementation process is desired, then a detailed description of the process must be included in the Activation section.
-This section may be updated after a CCIP is ratified in order to include an up-to-date listing of any implementations or embodiments of the CCIP.
+This section may be updated after a CCIP is ratified in order to include an up-to-date listing of any implementations or embodiment of the CCIP.

 **Footnotes**